 - Pray for any unreached peoples you are aware of or specially concerned for as the Holy Spirit brings them to mind.
-Pray for the breaking of the hold of principalities and powers, liberation to receive Christ and for Christian workers and ministries among them. - Pray for the development of ongoing prayer networks for every remaining unreached people, that God will raise up intercessors with a special burden for each segment of the unevangelized world. - Ask for God's guidance in the implementation of the ideas you have conceived.
+Pray for the breaking of the hold of principalities and powers, liberation to receive Christ and for Christian workers and ministries among them. - Pray for the development of ongoing prayer networks for every remaining unreached people group, that God will raise up intercessors with a special burden for each segment of the unevangelized world. - Ask for God's guidance in the implementation of the ideas you have conceived.
 What should you do?
-How can you work with others to develop prayer efforts focused on the unreached peoples in your area?
+How can you work with others to develop prayer efforts focused on the unreached people groups in your area?

-Part Four

-NETWORKING THE WHOLE CHURCH
+Part Four NETWORKING THE WHOLE CHURCH

-Networks link Christian workers for outreach
+Networks Link Christian Workers for Outreach